 Have we ever questioned these theses?
 Is the electric car really that environmentally friendly today?
 Are oil imports or our dependence on them reduced?
 If we look at the facts, we quickly come to a completely different picture.

 Oil price has increased tenfold in 15 years

-By 2020, one million electric cars and 150,000 charging stations, which will cost taxpayers another 2 billion, should enrich the streetscape.
-53 million vehicles that burn more energy (700 TWh) than all German power plants together (617 TWh) are currently registered in Germany.
+By 2020, one million electric cars and 150.000 charging stations, which will cost taxpayers another 2 billion, should enrich the streetscape.
+53 million vehicles that burn more energy (700 TWh) than all German power plants combined (617 TWh) are currently registered in Germany.

 The crude oil price journey is very uncertain, but certainly upwards.
-Over the past 15 years the oil price increased tenfold, Due to the enormous hunger for energy in China and India and the exploding energy consumption of the major oil producing countries, an oil price of 200 US$ and more per barrel is more than likely.
+Over the past 15 years the oil price increased tenfold.
+The huge energy hunger in China and India and the skyrocketing energy consumption of the major oil producing countries make an oil price of US $ 200 and more per barrel more than likely.
 In addition, Germany's oil supply is anything but secure.
 Unlike gas and electricity, the crude oil and fuel market is not controlled by German companies, but only by foreign companies.

 It is time to not only focus on an era "after 2050", but we have to think about how we can make our immediate future of mobility more environmentally friendly.

 Biofuels can and must play an important role.
 Biofuel processes have long been available (2), which are not only cheaper and more environmentally friendly than fossil fuels, but also have a positive impact on food production.
 A fraction of the money we spend today on mobility after 2050 would be enough to secure an affordable and environmentally friendly fuel supply, including the infrastructure.
 We only have to let go of the influence of oil companies on politics and their populist “anti-biofuel campaign”.

 (1) FAO, Feb.
 2013

 (2) 3rd generation biofuel